Skip to main content

 Formula details

-You will be able to create your own equation in Figured, similarly to how you would in Excel, using common operators and functions, and relating it to specific data sets that can be from the financial or production areas.
+You are able to create your own equation in Figured, similarly to how you would in Excel, using common operators and functions, and relate it to specific data sets that can be from the financial or production areas.

-To create a custom formula, go to your Formula Library, there you will see a blue button the top right-hand side that says + Create Formula clicking this show a panel on the right on the right where you add a name and description (optional) of your new formula.
+To create a custom formula, go to your Formula Library, there you will see a blue button on the top right-hand side that says + Create Formula.
+Clicking this will show a panel on the right where you can add a name and description (optional) of your new formula.

 Format options:

-Number/ Accounting - a number with 2 decimal places
+Accounting - a number with 2 decimal places, negatives will show in brackets

 Currency - Shows currency unit, with the symbol always directly next to the value